kevinslin/aws-reference-notes/services/aws_lambda/lambda-foundations.md

 This page was generated from content adapted from the [AWS Developer Guide](https://github.com/awsdocs/aws-lambda-developer-guide.git)
 {% endhint %}

+## Programming model

+- **Note**
+Logging is subject to [CloudWatch Logs quotas](https://docs.aws.amazon.com/AmazonCloudWatch/latest/logs/cloudwatch_limits_cwl.html)\.
+Log data can be lost due to throttling or, in some cases, when an instance of your function is stopped\.

 ## Execution environment

 - **Note**